 - RC-1 Natural Biological Diversity/Ecosystem Function

 - RC-2 Streams Conservation & Management

 - RC-3 Wetlands Management

 - RC-4 Open Waters of Arcata Bay and Tidelands

 - RC-5 Agricultural Resources Management

 - RC-6 Forest Resources Management

-- RC-7 Water resources Management
+- RC-7 Water ~~R~~esources Management

 - RC-8 Energy Resources Management

-- RC-9 Soils and Mineral Resources
+- RC-9 Soils and Mineral Resources Management

 RC-1a Maintain Biological and ecological integrity.
-Maintaining ecological balance, system function, biological integrity, and natural diversity is the primary focus of the Resource Conservation and Management Element.
-Protecting ecological functions of natural habitats, and natural drainage and infiltration processes, will enhance natural ecosystems in the Planning Area.
-Ecological system functions elements and processes are maintained through the following measures:
+Maintaining ecological balance, system function, biological integrity, and natural diversity is the primary focus of the Resource Conservation ~~& and~~ Management Element.
+Protecting ~~the~~ ecological functions of natural habitats, and natural drainage and infiltration processes, will enhance natural ecosystems in the Planning Area.
+Ecological ~~system~~ functions ~~elements~~ and processes are maintained through the following measures:

-1. The structure and composition of ecological systems within the City shall contain the same native plant and animal species, in the same relative abundances and proportions, which are found in the least-disturbed natural ecosystems in the Planning Area.
+1. The structure and composition of ecological systems within the City shall contain the same native plant and animal species, in the same relative abundances and proportions, ~~that which~~ are found in the least-disturbed natural ecosystems in the Planning Area.
 2. The ecological functions performed by ecological systems in the City shall resemble the functions of the least-disturbed natural ecosystems in the Planning Area.
-3. Ecological systems and natural processes are not disrupted by exotic organisms to a significant degree.
-4. Ecological systems and natural processes are not to be disrupted by land use activities to a significant degree (e.g., a culvert or other drainage device that blocks fish passage).
+3. Ecological systems and natural processes ~~are shall~~ not ~~be~~ disrupted by ~~exotic non-native~~ organisms to a significant degree.
+4. Ecological systems and natural processes ~~are shall~~ not ~~to~~ be disrupted by land use activities to a significant degree (e.g., a culvert or other drainage device that ~~restricts flow or~~ blocks fish passage).

-An "adaptive management" approach shall be utilized to maintain ecological and biological integrity, including monitoring the status of ecological systems in the City and adjusting City implementation of this Plan, in order to more closely approximate the conditions provided in the Planning Area's least-disturbed natural ecosystems.
+An "adaptive management" approach shall be utilized used to maintain ecological and biological integrity, including monitoring the status of ecological systems in the City and adjusting the City's implementation of this Plan, in order to more closely approximate the conditions provided in the Planning Area's least-disturbed natural ecosystems.

-RC-1b Non-native plant ~~and animal~~ species.
-Some non-native species, such as pampas grass (Cortaderia jubata), ~~Himalayan black~~berry (Rubus discolor), Scotch broom (Cytisus scoparius), blue gum eucalyptus (Eucalyptus globulus), English ivy (Hedera helix), English holly (Ilex aquifolium), ~~and~~ cotoneaster (Cotoneaster franchetii), ~~and~~ reed canary grass (Phalaris arundinacea) are invasive exotics that ~~can and do~~ displace native species.
+RC-1b Non-native plant and animal species.
+Some non-native plant species, such as pampas grass (Cortaderia jubata), Himalayan blackberry (Rubus discolor), Scotch broom (Cytisus scoparius), blue gum eucalyptus (Eucalyptus globulus), English ivy (Hedera helix), English holly (Ilex aquifolium), and cotoneaster (Cotoneaster franchetii), and reed canary grass (Phalaris arundinacea) are invasive exotics that can and do and displace native species.
 The presence of these non-native species reduces the area's natural biodiversity, biological integrity and aesthetics.
-Only native species, or species demonstrated to be non-invasive, shall be used in public landscapes and are to be strongly encouraged in private landscapes.
-The City shall provide public information ~~that explains why on~~ invasive species ~~are a problem.
-The City shall also and~~ maintain a program that recommends effective but non-toxic eradication measures, and eradicates non-native species on public lands where they are displacing native species.
+Only native plant species, or species demonstrated to be non-invasive, shall be used in public landscapes, and native plant species are to shall be strongly encouraged in private landscapes.
+The City shall provide public information that explains why on invasive plant species, are a problem.
+The City shall also maintain a program that recommends effective but non-toxic eradication measures for invasive plant species, and eradicates non-native plant species on public lands where they are displacing native species.

-RC-1c Habitat value protection.
+RC-1c Habitat value protectionProtection of Environmentally Sensitive Habitat Areas.
 Environmentally sensitive habitat areas (ESHA) shall be protected against any significant disruption of their habitat values, and only uses dependent on and compatible with maintaining those resources shall be allowed within ESHAs.
-Proposed development in areas adjacent to ESHAs shall be sited and designed to prevent impacts which would significantly degrade such areas, and must be compatible with the continuance of such habitat areas.
+Proposed development in areas adjacent to ESHAs shall be sited and designed to prevent impacts which that would significantly degrade such areas, and must be compatible with the continuance of such habitat areas.

-RC-1d Sensitive habitat definition.
+RC-1d Sensitive habitat definitionIdentification of Environmentally Sensitive Habitat Areas.
 The City declares the following to be ESHAs within the Planning Area: